 Want to walk from museum to museum?
 You're in luck!
 From the Madison Children’s Museum, to the Madison Museum of Contemporary Art, to the Chazen Museum of Art and the Wisconsin Veterans Museum, our downtown museums offer something for all ages and tastes.
 With several offering free or low-cost admission, these are perfect places to spend an afternoon.

 Live performances are happening nightly at one or multiple of downtown's live music, theater and comedy venues.
 Overture Center for the Arts hosts some of the best Broadway has to offer.
-Across State Street you'll find legendary comedy acts at the intimate Comedy on State.
+Across State Street, you'll find legendary comedy acts at the intimate Comedy on State.
 National touring performers come through the historic Orpheum Theater and some of the most exciting up-and-comers get their start at the Majestic Theater.

 Keep an eye on our events calendar for a full lineup of live music.